-Having removed a smooth and reviewed your model, you may decide you wish to remove another.
-Follow the process again, removing a term, looking at plots and diagnostics.
+Having removed one smooth and reviewed your model, you may decide you wish to remove another.
+Repeat the process of removing a term and looking at plots and diagnostics again.

 Compare response distributions

 Use the gam.check() to compare quantile-quantile plots between negative binomial and Tweedie distributions for the response.